Proverbs 10 – Contrasting Lives, Contrasting Destinies

 The heart of the wicked is worth little.

 a.
 The tongue of the righteous is choice silver: The words that the righteous one speaks are full of goodness and benefit, like choice silver.
-For many people, the greatest riches they treasure in their heart are the kind and encouraging things others have said to them.
+For many people, the greatest riches they treasure in their hearts are the kind and encouraging things others have said to them.

 b.
 The heart of the wicked is worth little: There are great hearts and small hearts, and a wicked heart is certainly small.
-Thankful God still loves the heart of the wicked and wants to transform that heart into something greater.
+Thankfully, God still loves the heart of the wicked and wants to transform that heart into something greater.

 The lips of the righteous feed many,

 But fools die for lack of wisdom.